Ernst79/degree-days/README.md

 **Startday for sum of total degree days**

 Day of the month from which the yearly totals are computed.
-When used in combination with a gas sensor, this has to be the same day as the yearly total gas consumption is determined.
+When used in combination with a gas sensor, this has to be the same day as the total gas consumption is determined from.
+E.g. if your gas sensor reports the total gas consumption starting at the 14th of February, set the Startday for the sum of total degree days to the 14th.

 **Startmonth for sum of total degree days**

 Month from which the yearly totals are computed.
-When used in combination with a gas sensor, this has to be the same day as the yearly total gas consumption is determined.
+When used in combination with a gas sensor, this has to be the same month as the total gas consumption is determined from.
+E.g. if your gas sensor reports the total gas consumption starting at the 14th of February, set the Startmonth for the sum of total degree days to the February.

 **Gas sensor entity**

-Gas sensor entity with the total consumption this year.
+Gas sensor entity with the total consumption of gas in m3, starting at the set Startday and Startmonth of the current year.

 **Monthly gas usage for shower, bath and cooking**